 b) Fines Violations of these provisions are subject fines of up to $100.00 for each one, (1) inch of diameter of all trees removed and up to twenty cents per square foot of prohibited clearing.
 All fines shall be finally determined by the Governing Board of the Cooperative and these fines may be revalued every five years by the Governing Board to reflect any upward change in the CPI.

 ARTICLE VI – DENSITY

 Section 1.
 Parcels.
 No parcel of land shall be owned, held or occupied which is less than one acre in size, except that small parcels may be owned, held or occupied in areas designated by the Cooperative as business areas for commercial ventures.
-No parcel of land shall be owned, held or occupied which is more than 10 cres in size unless approval is grated by the Governing Board of the Cooperative.
+No parcel of land shall be owned, held or occupied which is more than 10 acres in size unless approval is granted by the Governing Board of the Cooperative.
 This provision shall not apply to the Cooperative.